Separation Anxiety - My Top 3 Information Resources for Pet Guardians

 Puppy Separation Anxiety with Julie Naismith

-Those are the only Facebook groups I suggest joining.
+Those are the only (free) Facebook groups I suggest joining.
 They are well-moderated, based on "force-free, fear-free, humane training methods," and it appears everyone who posts receives some support and guidance.
 Most useful if you read Julie Naismith's book first, but not mandatory.
 In the Guides section of the groups are videos, blog posts and other useful information.

 In some of the other groups, I've seen out-dated, punishment-based, cruel, and sometimes dangerous recommendations.